-- Product changes are considered new enrollees and mailing of all applicable letters is required.
-See Initial Contact with New MSHO and MSC+ Enrollee section above for requirements. - 2.
-Obtain and review most recent assessment (LTCC/R-MnCHOICES/DHS 3428H/MCO-HRA.)
+- 1. Mail all applicable letters because product changes are considered new enrollees.
+See Initial Contact with New MSHO and MSC+ Enrollee section above for requirements.

+- 2. Obtain and review:

+- 1. DHS-6037-ENG

+- 2. Current assessment and Support Plan

-Note: For new enrollees (transferred from another health plan or fee-for-service) the CC must assess for any urgent needs that require immediate follow up.
+Note: For new enrollees (transferred from another health plan or fee-for-service) the CC must assess for any urgent needs that require immediate follow-up.